vimo-app/app/README.md

-# app
+# Vimo
-Vimo is a uploading, fast-editing and social sharing image app
+Vimo is a uploading, fast-editing and social sharing image web app